Miramax Books

-Miramax Books was an American publishing company started by Bob and Harvey Weinstein of Miramax Films to publish movie tie-ins.
+Miramax Books is an American publishing company started by Bob and Harvey Weinstein of Miramax Films to publish movie tie-ins.
 Between 2000 and 2005, while Jonathan Burnham was its president and editor-in-chief, the imprint published the memoirs of many major celebrities, including David Boies, Madeleine Albright, Rudy Giuliani, and Tim Russert, as well as Helen DeWitt's The Last Samurai.
-It later published the first three books of the Percy Jackson & the Olympians series before being folded into Hyperion Books in late 2007.
+It later published the first three books of Rick Riordan's Percy Jackson & the Olympians series.

 Burnham was appointed in December 1998, planning to publish 10 to 15 books a year, both fiction and non-fiction, starting in 2000.
 Between 2000 and 2002, it was a division of Miramax's Talk Media, known as Talk Miramax Books.
 Tina Brown, chair of Talk Media, recruited a number of high-profile authors for the imprint, such as historian Simon Schama and British novelist Martin Amis.
 Rudy Giuliani was paid $3 million in advance for his autobiography (prior to 9/11).
 By April 2002, Talk Miramax had published 30 books, five of which had made national bestseller lists.
 The unit generated $10 million in revenue in 2001 and was profitable.

-After Brown left Talk Media in 2002, it was again renamed to Miramax Books.
+After Brown left Talk Media in 2002, it was again renamed Miramax Books.
 In 2004, Miramax Books won the auction for Riordan's The Lightning Thief manuscript.

-When the Weinsteins broke from Disney in 2005, five years before Miramax Films went for sale by Disney, the book division was still partly owned by the Weinsteins.
-A joint operation agreement for the company was made ending on September 30, 2007.
-Weinstein Brothers brought in CEO Rob Weisbach, for Miramax Books while he also ran the Weinstein Books imprint at The Weinstein Company.
-Hyperion Books president Robert Miller, and Disney Publishing Worldwide president, Deborah Dugan, would be acquiring new books.
-Also, a financial stake in any books on the publication schedule from April 2005 to September 2007 would remain with the Weinsteins.
+When the Weinsteins left Disney in 2005, five years before Miramax Films was sold, they retained partial ownership of Miramax Books under a joint operating agreement ending September 30, 2007.
+CEO Rob Weisbach oversaw both Miramax Books and Weinstein Books, while Disney executives Robert Miller and Deborah Dugan acquired new titles.
+The Weinsteins kept a financial stake in books scheduled for publication between April 2005 and September 2007.